shuvra-matrix/CHAT-SONIC/README.md

 - User
   - do conversations and much more with the chatbot.
 The language model can answer questions and assist you with tasks, such as composing emails, essays, and code.
-  - Text to image generate
+  - Text to image generate (DALL-E 2 and Stable Diffusion)
   - It has Progressive Web App (PWA) capabilities, users can install the app on their home screens, just like a native app, and access it with a single tap.

 <!-- Env Variables -->